anOrangeCat1/projects_sustech/README.md

 In the end, this new sensor exhibits excellent performance: **measurement error within 2%**, **response time within 5s**, and calibration data indicating a **near-linear relationship between input and output**.

-**_Individual contribution:_** Mastered the basic principles of DC motors and implemented position control using the **PD control algorithm**.
+**_Individual contribution:_** Mastered the basic principles of DC motors and implemented position control using the **PID control algorithm**.
 It was approximated that the motor torque was linearly related to the current magnitude, and **calibration** allowed us to measure the weight of objects using this method.

 The final project looked like the following image: